 And Sweden and England and France and Germany and Norway and Spain….Do we need to keep going?
-Turns out flying doesn’t have to be expensive — especially if you are living in Lithuania.
+Turns out flying doesn’t have to be expensive — especially if you are spending your semester abroad in Lithuania.

 Hey Lithuania, we have great news for you.
-Vilnius is a hot spot for a few budget airlines which means you can fly for cheap in the right situation.
+The capital city, Vilnius, is a hot spot for a few budget airlines which means you often find some of the best flight deals.
 Save money and see the world by taking dreamy vacations all over Europe?
 Yes, please.

 Ryan Air: This is a budget airline that has a home in Vilnius, meaning it flies to lots and lots of places.
 And budget means cheap (but I don’t think I need to tell you that).
 They have really inexpensive flights, especially if you fly one way out of one city and then back home from another city.

 Whizz Air: Calling all volunteers who want to save money!
-Whizz air can sport some ah-mazing deals.
-They don’t fly everywhere, and don’t fly everyday, but if you want to be a tourist in one of the countries they do fly to, you don’t have to spend much.
+Whizz air can also sport some ah-mazing deals.
+They don’t fly everywhere, and don’t fly every day, but if you want to be a tourist in one of the countries they do fly to, you don’t have to spend much.

-Skyscanner: This is pretty hit or miss — you can’t really check accurately months in advance but it does have a cool feature where you can select “anywhere” as your destination and they’ll give you the best deals.
-Maybe your group will pick a vacation spot depending on what has the cheapest flights.
+Skyscanner: This isn't actually an airline, but it's a flight searching tool to help you find the best deals.
+It is pretty hit or miss — you can’t really check accurately months in advance but it does have a cool feature where you can select “anywhere” as your destination and they’ll give you the best deals.
+Maybe your group will pick a vacation spot depending on what country has the cheapest flights.

-Cheapoair: The name sort of says it all, right?
+Cheapoair: Similar to Skyscanner.
+The name sort of says it all, right?
 Not all the flights they post are a steal of a deal, but you can find some killer flights if you poke around (and depending on where you fly).

 (*these are all organized by city and prices are one-way tickets)